fjbravo/whoops/README.md

 > The redirect URL configured for your Whoop app must match the URL where Whoops will run (e.g., `http://localhost:5000`).

 # Getting Started
-Example Docker compose file and kubernetes manifests are provided in the [templates](https://github.com/kryoseu/whoops/tree/main/templates) section, which shows how to install a database along with Whoops, in case you don't have one yet.
+Example Docker compose file and kubernetes manifests are provided in the [templates](https://github.com/kryoseu/whoops/tree/main/templates) section, which also include how to install a database along with Whoops, in case you don't have one yet.

 ## With Docker
 Using Docker compose: